ElektraInitiative/libelektra/doc/COMPILE.md

 Read about available plugins [here](/src/plugins/).

-Because the core of elektra is minimal, plugins are needed to actually read and write to configuration files (storage plugins), commit the changes (resolver plugin, also takes care about how the configuration files are named) and also do many other tasks related to configuration.
+Because the core of elektra is minimal, plugins are needed to actually read and write to configuration files (_storage plugins_), commit the changes (_resolver plugins_, also takes care about how the configuration files are named) and also do many other tasks related to configuration.